shopsys/shopsys/docs/storefront/gtm/intro.md

 ## getAbandonedCartUrl

-Function used to generate an abandoned cart URL.
+The function is used to generate an abandoned cart URL.

 ```ts
 const getAbandonedCartUrl = (